-Harness Entries are available for placement in the Schematic Editor only, by:
+Harness Entries are available for placement in the Schematic Editor only in the following ways:

 Harness entries can also be managed in the following non-graphical ways:

-Added/edited/removed as part of the textual harness connector definition, through a harness definition file (*.Harness).
-Such a defined harness connector can only be placed in the design using the Place » Harness » Predefined Harness Connector command, from the main menus.
+Added/edited/removed as part of the textual harness connector definition through a harness definition file (*.Harness).
+This defined harness connector can only be placed in the design using the Place » Harness » Predefined Harness Connector command from the main menus.